 - Press/Bail Cover 4

-Cover 2 press allows the corner to be physical with the wide receiver at the line of scrimmage, and still be able to bail into the flats.
+Cover 2 press allows the corner to be physical with the wide receiver at the line of scrimmage and still bail into the flats.

-Press/Bail Cover 3/4 allow corners to be physical at the line, with the intention to bailing to the deep third or fourth.
-This gives athletic corners the advantage as their able to be physical, but still have the proper footwork to cover any vertical routes.
+Press/Bail Cover 3/4 allows corners to be physical at the line to bail to the deep third or fourth.
+This gives athletic corners the advantage of being physical but still having the proper footwork to cover vertical routes.

-This is also a common bluff for the defensive backs, tricking the quarterback itno thinking they have the receiver on an outside go route, when really the defensive back is bailing to it
+This is also a common bluff for the defensive backs, tricking the quarterback into thinking they have the receiver on an outside go route when the defensive back is bailing to it.